Where Light Began: A Pilgrimage to Nikola Tesla’s Birthplace in Smiljan, Croatia

 Stage 2: Smiljan - The Village That Time (and War) Forgot

 Smiljan (map) isn't so much a village as a scattering of houses and a stunning, onion-domed Serbian Orthodox church around a gentle bend.
-The air is clear and heavy with the smell of pine and cut grass.
+The name itself is poetic - it comes from the Croatian word smilje (immortelle), a sweet-smelling yellow flower that carpets these hills.
+The air here is clear and heavy with the scent of pine, cut grass and that very flower.
 It's profoundly peaceful, which is a miracle considering its 20th-century resume.

 During the Yugoslav Wars of the 1990s, this area saw heavy fighting.
 The original Tesla birth house, already a museum, was shelled and badly damaged in 1991.
 The church next door was also hit.
 For a few years, the birthplace of a man who dreamed of unifying the world with energy was a casualty of its divisions.